Mechanical Properties of Tropical Hardwoods

 When it comes to finishing high-density hardwood decks such as Ipe, Torem, Cumaru and Batu application can be a highly arduous task.
 This is not only because these species have a relatively high density but also because they have smaller vessels than those found in other commercially available hardwoods.
-While the task of finish application can be difficult, there are solutions for increasing the penetration performance of finishes like Nova's ExoShield™.
-Enter water popping, a technique commonly used among hardwood flooring installers that promotes the effective and uniform penetration of a given finish.
+While the task of finish application can be difficult, there are solutions for increasing the penetration performance of finishes like Nova's ExoShield®.
+Enter water popping, a technique commonly used among hardwood flooring installers that promotes the effective and uniform penetration of a given finish. *Note that the water popping method is not intended for film-forming finishes that create a coating or "film" on the wood surface.

 Water popping, also known as grain-popping, involves the application of clean water to an unfinished wooden substrate to open or "pop" high-density wood cells.
 Wood is inherently hygroscopic, meaning it will readily absorb liquid water.
 When this occurs, water forces the wood cells to expand.
 As the water evaporates, the wood's cellular structure will remain open temporarily allowing it to receive finishes more readily.

-When applying a penetrating oil finish, like Nova's ExoShield™ the product will attempt to absorb into the wood on a cellular level.
+When applying a penetrating oil finish, like Nova's ExoShield® the product will attempt to absorb into the wood on a cellular level.
 If the vessels (known as tracheids in softwoods) of a given species are tightly closed the finish will not readily penetrate as desired.
 This also translates to penetrating oil finishes containing pigments which mitigate UV rays from graying out the wooden surface.
 Observe the penetration rate of non-water popped vs water popped Torem in the image below – hard to believe it's the same board!

 Begin by sanding your deck with 80-100 grit sandpaper with a random orbit or belt sander.
 A random orbit sander will ultimately be more labor intensive but will yield a more uniform appearance.
 If you opt for the random orbit approach, we recommend employing a mesh-style sandpaper such as Mirka Abranet™ or Diablo SandNet™.
 Mesh-style sandpaper will mitigate unwanted swirl marks that can be a huge eyesore.
 After sanding is complete be sure to wipe, blow or vacuum off the surface of the wood to remove excess dust that can become suspended in the finish.